Whole Wheat Zucchini Muffins with Green Chiles and Cheese

-These Savory Whole Wheat Zucchini Muffins with Chiles and Cheese took quite a few tries, but the final muffins are a winner and these muffins are low-glycemic and South Beach Diet Phase Two!
-Use Bread Recipes to find more recipes like this one!
+Whole Wheat Zucchini Muffins with Chiles and Cheese took quite a few tries to perfect the recipe, but the final version of these muffins are loaded with savory flavor!

 If you have a garden or you get zucchini in your CSA box, by now you may have made grilled zucchini, stuffed zucchini, cheesy zucchini, zucchini salad, or even left some zucchini on your neighbor’s porch!
 When I’m overloaded with zucchini and I’ve tried all the recipes I can think of, I start making zucchini bread.
 I’ve made quite a few variations of sweet zucchini breads and muffins for the blog, but this time I wanted a savory zucchini muffin.

-I wanted a muffin that included cheese and a fair amount of zucchini, and it took me seven tries to get a recipe I was satisfied with, but the happy result was these Savory Whole Wheat Zucchini Muffins with Green Chiles and Cheese.
-I’m glad I persisted until I had a winner because I loved the muffins warm with a bit of butter, or use my my favorite yogurt spread if you prefer!
+I wanted a muffin that included cheese and a fair amount of zucchini, and it took me seven tries to get a recipe I was satisfied with, but the happy result was these Whole Wheat Zucchini Muffins with Green Chiles and Cheese.
+I’m glad I persisted until I had a winner because I loved the muffins warm with a bit of butter!

 More Tasty Ideas for Zucchini:

 The BEST Slow Cooker Zucchini Recipes from Food Bloggers ~ Slow Cooker or Pressure Cooker